 Crafting Democracy: Fiber Arts and Activism, August – November 2019

-In 2019, FFRPL was proud to support Central Library’s exhibit Crafting Democracy: Fiber Arts and Activism.
+In 2019, FFRPL supported Central Library’s exhibit Crafting Democracy: Fiber Arts and Activism.
 The exhibition drew upon handicraft to express hope, voice dissent, critique the curtailment of civil rights, comment politically and restore dignity to the human experience in the U.S.

 Learn more about the Crafting Democracy exhibit here